dh-199-the-shape-of-roman-history/Roman-Funeral-and-Family/README.md

 ## The Visualizations and Their Production
 The following sections outlines the different types of visualizations and the code and algorithms used to generate them.

+NOTEs: All Python files were made in Python 3.6 and are untested with later versions.

 TODO: Merge the python code from all visualizations to standardize it.
+Produce new algorithms for guessing links between people where they are not present in the database.
+Consider statistical approaches and machine learning approaches to this final problem.
+Try to estimate the number of funerals not represented in the database based off of population estimates and senatorial lists.

 ### SketchUp Visualizations
 (Subfolder: SketchUp)